How We Actually Use AI on Real Customer Work

 Two things will get better.

 Faster sandboxing.
 Restoring a customer backup, masking sensitive fields, and pointing a local environment at it is still a 20-minute manual process.
-It should be a one-click affair that spins up an ephemeral sandbox per investigation.
+It should be a one-click step that spins up a fresh sandbox per investigation.
 We are working on it.

-Longer-horizon investigations.
+Longer investigations.
 Some problems do not fit in a single session.
-They span weeks of state change and involve re-running the investigation against fresh data each time.
-That is a different AI workflow, closer to agentic tool-use than to pair debugging.
+They span weeks of changing data and need the investigation to re-run against fresh data each time.
+That is a different way of using AI, closer to having a junior analyst doing the daily groundwork than to pair debugging.
 We have not made it routine yet.

 What is clear is that the boundary between “things we can take on” and “things we have to decline” has moved, and it will move again.